blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/gunsmith.md

 During a partial or full rest, you may craft weapons using scrap.
 You may not craft cartridges, nor weapons that use cartridges.

+### Hit point Increase
+Your maximum hit points increase by 1d6+CON.

+### Hit point Increase
+Your maximum hit points increase by 1d6+CON.

 ### Second Wind
 You may use your bonus action to take a deep breath and brace yourself for more carnage.
-You must have at least one hit die, which you expend by rolling.
+You must have at least one stamina die, which you expend by rolling.
 You heal the rolled amount of hit points.

 ### Advanced Smith
 You may now craft cartridges and weapons that use cartridges.